barchart/alerting-service-public/docs/content/quick_start.md

 You can find the source code here:

-* /example/browser/example.html
+* */example/browser/example.html*
-* /example/browser/js/startup.js
+* */example/browser/js/startup.js*

-The application is also hosted at:
+This application is also hosted at:

 https://examples.aws.barchart.com/alerts-client-js/example.html

 ### Node.js

 A simple Node.js script connects to the _demo_ environment and retrieves a list of alerts.
-You can find the source code in the */example/node* folder.
+You can find the source code here:

+* */example/node/example.js*

 To run the script, make sure required dependencies are installed: